webcoder97/css-generator-by-scss/README.md

 	}
 }
 ```
-Just change value '30' to as your need.
+Just go to css-most-needed-class-generator.scss file change value '30' to as your need. it's same for padding.

+##

 ```html
 <!-- width % -->